'Life On Distant Hill’ Blog

 Cranberries are a group of evergreen dwarf shrubs or trailing vines in the subgenus Oxycoccus of the genus Vaccinium.
 They can be found in acidic bogs throughout the cooler regions of the northern hemisphere.
 They are an important commercial crop in Canada and the United States.

-The Health Effects of Cranberries are many.
+The Health Benefits of Cranberries are many.
 Cranberries and cranberry juice have been found to help prevent urinary tract infections.
 They also have been shown to have anti-cancer properties.
 The cancer-preventive benefits of cranberries are known to extend to cancers of the breast, colon, lung, and prostate.

-Two Native Species Of Cranberries
+We Have Two Native Species Of Cranberries

 Large Cranberry, Vaccinium macrocarpon (syn Oxycoccus macrocarpus), is the species shown here and the one grown commercially.